This leads to disruption in the communication between a person's brain and their nerves.

 Additional symptoms that a person with PPMS may experience include:

 Many of these symptoms can occur with all types of MS, and distinguishing PPMS from other types can take time and repeated diagnostic tests.
-To be diagnosed with PPMS, a person must experience worsening symptoms associated with the condition over the course of a year.
+To have a diagnosis of PPMS, a person must experience worsening symptoms over the course of a year.

 In addition to progressive symptoms, a person must meet at least two of the following criteria:

-- Have two or more lesions associated with MS on the spinal cord
+- two or more MS-related lesions on the spinal cord

-- Have the presence of elevated IgG antibodies or specific immune system proteins in the spinal fluid
+- elevated IgG antibodies or specific immune system proteins in the spinal fluid

 A doctor will likely recommend regular MRI scans to track the progression of MS.

-However, according to the National MS Society, one new drug known as ocrelizumab (OCR) has shown promise in a clinical trial to significantly reduce progression.
 In February 2016, the United States Food and Drug Administration (FDA) granted OCR "Breakthrough Therapy Designation" for PPMS.
-Hopefully, this drug will soon be approved for treatment of PPMS.

-While there is no specific medication for PPMS, there are steps a person with PPMS can take to manage symptoms and enhance their quality of life.
+In addition, there are steps a person can take to manage symptoms and enhance their quality of life.

-- Rehabilitation therapy to enhance strength, improve mobility, and promote independence whenever possible.
+- Rehabilitation: Therapy can enhance strength, improve mobility, and promote independence whenever possible.

-- Healthy living steps to promote physical and mental wellness.
+- Healthy living steps: These can promote physical and mental wellness.
 Examples include eating a healthful diet, exercising, and participating in counseling or group therapy.

 In addition to these treatments, it is important for a person with any type of MS to avoid exposure to excessive heat temperatures.
 Overheating can cause the symptoms to worsen.

-According to an article published in the Journal of Neurology, Neurosurgery, and Psychiatry, the PPMS symptoms a person has and the age at which they are diagnosed with them can affect the rate at which the symptoms progress.
+According to an article published in the Journal of Neurology, Neurosurgery, and Psychiatry, the progression may depend on the types of symptoms a person has and the age at which they receive their diagnosis.

-One of the methods used for gauging disability related to MS is the Kurtzke Expanded Disability Status Scale or EDSS.
+To gauge disability related to MS, a doctor may use the Kurtzke Expanded Disability Status Scale or EDSS.
 The numbers range from 0.0 (no symptoms) to 10.0 (death due to MS).